Dan503/react-time-input-polyfill/README.md

 -   Apply tests to Class component version
 -   Fix class component version not working
 -   convert the Cypress test suite into a separate package
+-   Move the forced example version to the top and update the example code sample

 # @time-input-polyfill/react